 - Is the rash circular in shape?
 This could be a sign of Lyme disease.

 - Do you have skin discolorations or changes in your skin texture?
 A yellowing of the skin could indicate liver disease.
 Hardening and darkening of the skin could be signs of diabetes.

 Common adult rashes

-If you have ever had the chicken pox or been vaccinated against chickenpox, you are at risk of developing shingles later in life.
+If you’ve ever had chicken pox or been vaccinated against chicken pox, you’re at risk of developing shingles later in life.

 Shingles are reddish patches of skin with small bumps that blister and itch.
 Pain can be moderate or severe, lasting up to five days and taking up to four weeks to heal.